barseghyanartur/faker-file/docs/recipes.rst

         }
     )

+Note, that ``count`` argument (not shown in the example, but commonly accepted by inner functions) will be simply ignored here.

 Create a EML file consisting of TXT files with static content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - 5 TXT files in the EML email (default value is 5).